 9. In the Cloud

-The move towards cloud technology in the contact centre is unstoppable, and is being embraced by small and large centres alike.
+The move towards call centre cloud technology is unstoppable, and is being embraced by small and large centres alike.
 The cloud is often considered best by many because of its rapid scalability, portability, business continuity, and reduced reliance on, and cost of, internal IT resources and systems upgrades.
 Not only that, the cloud makes available to smaller contact centres technology that previously only larger centres could afford, including customer feedback systems, cloud based speech analytics, multi-channel contact and social media management systems, workforce management and knowledge management systems.
 (Check out our Tips for Contact Centre Technology Procurement.)

 10. Hybrid delivery

 If you’re interested in adopting any of these customer service best practices in your operations, contact us.
-Matchboard can assist by connecting you to the right Australian call centre suppliers to meet your needs, and refer you to specialist consultants where required.
+Matchboard will connect you to the right Australian call centre service providers to meet your needs, and refer you to specialist consultants where required.
 Or just start sourcing now!